Split Transactions in Quicken for Mac

 For example, if you make a purchase at a Big Box Retail store, you may purchase items for a variety of reasons: household goods, groceries, medical expenses, even automotive.
-However, when you pay this purchase generates only one transaction.
+However, this purchase generates only one transaction.
 You can use a Split to split this purchase into its component parts and assign categories to each split line item accordingly.
-This gives you much better handle on where your money is really going and is userful when examining your spending trends and budgeting.
+This gives you a much better handle on where your money is really going and is useful when examining your spending trends and budgeting.

 It is not necessary to split each line item of your receipt, however.
-For some this may be overkill (not to mention time consuming).
 You may selectively split out the items you really care about tracking closely -- medical or other tax-related expenses, business or reimbursable expenses -- and leave the remainder of the transaction with a more generic category like Shopping, Household or Misc.
 Expense.
 For example, after a trip where you bought many items, you may just enter a split line for "Medical" to track your prescription and leave the balance of the transaction as "Household".

 How to split a transaction